 Library of Congress

-In December 2013, the Civil War Trust helped save six crucial acres at the Cold Harbor battlefield that is contiguous with National Park Service property.
+In December 2013, the American Battlefield Trust helped save six crucial acres at the Cold Harbor battlefield that is contiguous with National Park Service property.
 This land, roughly half a mile northwest of the crossroads itself, was the scene of sharp fighting on June 1 as soldiers of the Union Eighteenth Corps pushed through the advanced lines of Joseph B. Kershaw’s Southern division.
 On June 3, more Federal soldiers used the land to form up for the day’s fateful charge while under a destructive artillery fire.
 Nearly half of the men who formed on those six acres were killed or wounded within twenty minutes of the attack orders being given.